Eigenstate Thermalization Hypothesis (ETH) for off-diagonal matrix elements in integrable spin chains: Numerical results

 \subsection{Statistics of matrix elements between eigenstates involving different macrostates}

-Let us now discuss off-diagonal matrix elements between eigenstates that are in different thermodynamic macrostates.
-First, exact results for hard-core bosons and numerical ones for the Lieb-Liniger gas (see~\cite{Essler:2023nhu}) suggest that off-diagonal matrix elements decay as
+Let us now discuss off-diagonal matrix elements between eigenstates that are in different thermodynamic macrostates. \fed{Notice that the results that we present here go beyond the standard ETH framework, which applies to matrix elements between eigenstates in the same microcanonical window.} First, exact results for hard-core bosons and numerical ones for the Lieb-Liniger gas (see~\cite{Essler:2023nhu}) suggest that off-diagonal matrix elements decay as

 where ${M_{ij}'}^{\scriptscriptstyle{\mathcal O}}$ depends on the observable and on the two macrostates.
 Here we focus on the infinite-temperature and the zero-temperature (i.e., the ground state) macrostates.
 Indeed, we numerically observe that it is in general challenging to reach the asymptotic regime $L\to\infty$, where~\eqref{eq:fab2} is expected to hold.
 This could be attributed to the eigenstates-to-eigenstates fluctuations within the same macrostate at finite size $L$.
 These fluctuations give rise to ``overlaps'' between the two macrostates, which make challenging to observe the asymptotic scaling~\eqref{eq:asy-diff}.
-It is natural to expect that the choice of the macrostates with $\beta=0$ and $\beta=\infty$ is expected to minimize such finite-size corrections.
+It is natural to expect that the choice of the macrostates with $\beta=0$ and $\beta=\infty$ minimizes such finite-size corrections. \fed{It is important to stress that, while the ground state is represented by a legit macrostate in thermodynamic Bethe Ansatz (TBA) language, it is a zero entropy one.}